-Type of borrowings Borrowing period and repayment term Interest rate range Collateral December 3 1 , 2016
+Type of Borrowing period Interest

+borrowings and repayment term rate range Collateral December 31, 2016

-Unsecured Borrowing period is from 1.92% None
+Unsecured Borrowing period is from 1.92% None \$ 7,667

 borrowings October 30, 2015 to October 30,

-2020; interest is repayable \$ 7,667
+2020; interest is repayable

-Less: current por rtion () 2,000)
+Less: Current po rtion (

 \$ 5,667

-The Group has undrawn borrowing facilities of \$8,500.
+The Group has undrawn borrowing facilities of \$666, which was raised for supporting the Group's operation.

-(17) Pensions
+(16) Pensions

 A. The Company and its domestic subsidiaries have a defined benefit pension plan in accordance with the Labor Standards Law, covering all regular employees' service years prior to the enforcement of the Labor Pension Act on July 1, 2005 and service years thereafter of employees who chose to continue to be subject to the pension mechanism under the Law.
 Under the defined benefit pension plan, two units are accrued for each year of service for the first 15 years and one unit for each additional year thereafter, subject to a maximum of 45 units.
 Pension benefits are based on the number of units accrued and the average monthly salaries and wages of the last 6 months prior to retirement.
-The Company contributes monthly an amount equal to 2% of the employees' monthly salaries and wages to the retirement fund deposited with Bank of Taiwan, the trustee, under the name of the independent retirement fund committee.
-Also, the Company would assess the balance in the aforementioned labor pension reserve account by the end of December 31, every year.
-If the account balance is insufficient to pay the pension calculated by the aforementioned method, to the employees expected to be qualified for retirement next year, the Company will make contributions to cover the deficit by next March.
+The Company and its domestic subsidiaries contribute monthly an amount equal to 2% of the employees' monthly salaries and wages to the retirement fund deposited with Bank of Taiwan, the trustee, under the name of the independent retirement fund committee.
+Also, the Company and its domestic subsidiaries would assess the balance in the aforementioned labor pension reserve account by December 31, every year.
+If the account balance is insufficient to pay the pension calculated by the aforementioned method, to the employees expected to be qualify for retirement in the following year, the Company and its domestic subsidiaries will make contributions for the deficit by next March.